AtillaNedim/Mambo-No.-5/README.md

-# Mambo-No.-5
+# Mambo No. 5 – README

-A little bit of Monica in my life
+*A little bit of Monica in my life*
-A little bit of Erica by my side
+*A little bit of Erica by my side*
-A little bit of Rita's all I need
+*A little bit of Rita's all I need*
-A little bit of Tina's what I see
+*A little bit of Tina's what I see*
-A little bit of Sandra in the sun
+*A little bit of Sandra in the sun*
-A little bit of Mary all night long
+*A little bit of Mary all night long*
-A little bit of Jessica, here I am
+*A little bit of Jessica, here I am*
-A little bit of you makes me your man (ah)
+*A little bit of you makes me your man (ah)*